The intrinsic formality of $E_n$-operads: From biderivations to deformation bicomplexes of Hopf cooperads

 In the first instance, we just review the definition of the dg-modules of homomorphisms associated to the category of $\Lambda$-collections and which contain our dg-modules of biderivations as submodules.

 \begin{rem}[Homomorphisms] We consider the internal hom bifunctor of the category of dg-modules

 which represents the right adjoint of the tensor product on $\dg\Mod$.
 We say that a map $f: C\rightarrow D$ is a homomorphism of dg-modules (as opposed to a morphism of dg-modules) when this map is an element of this hom-object $f\in\Hom_{\dg\Mod}(C,D)$.
-Recall simply that $f$ is homogeneous of (lower) degree $d$ when $f$ raises (lower) degrees by $d$, and that the differential of $f$ inside $\Hom_{\dg\Mod}(C,D)$ is defined by the formula $\delta(f) = f\delta - \pm\delta f$, where we take the commutator of $f$ with the internal differential of the dg-modules $C$ and $D$.
+Recall simply that $f$ defines an element of (lower) degree $d$ in this hom-object when $f$ raises (lower) degrees by $d$, and that the differential of $f$ inside $\Hom_{\dg\Mod}(C,D)$ is given by the formula $\delta(f) = f\delta - \pm\delta f$, where we take the commutator of $f$ with the internal differential of the dg-modules $C$ and $D$.

 We then use the end-formula: